-- If your MySQL Version is 5.6, you will first install 5.5 using the Open Dental Trial installer, then continue with the MySQL Upgrade to 5.6.
+- If the MySQL Version is 5.6, users will first install 5.5 using the Open Dental Trial installer, then continue with the MySQL Upgrade to 5.6.

 HL7 users should contact Open Dental support to schedule a server migration.

-Make a backup of your original OpenDentImages folder (usually found at c:\OpenDentImages) and your database (usually found at c:\mysql\data and in a directory named opendental).
+Make a backup of the original OpenDentImages folder (usually found at c:\OpenDentImages) and the database (usually found at c:\mysql\data and in a directory named opendental).
 See Backup Tool or Manual Backups.

-Note: If your database structure is InnoDB, backup the entire data folder.
+Note: If the database structure is InnoDB, backup the entire data folder.
 Also have a backup copy of the my.ini file, usually located in C:\Program Files (x86)\MySQL\MySQL Server 5.5.